 Shirley told Sound on Sound he also had no track sheets to work from, and he not only had to figure out what instruments were where on the relatively primitive original tapes, he also had to painstakingly re-construct certain passages by digitally flying individual notes in from other parts of songs in the instances where there were drop-outs in the original audio record.

-What was originally apportioned as a ten-week endeavor ultimately stretched into six months, as Page, Carruthers and Shirley brought together classic Zeppelin performances from Theatre Olympia in Paris in 1969, the Royal Albert Hall in 1970, Madison Square Garden in 1973, Earls Court in 1975 and Knebworth in 1979 for a career-spanning DVD collection that showcased Zeppelin in all their live glory.
+What was originally apportioned as a 10-week endeavor ultimately stretched into six months as Page, Carruthers and Shirley brought together classic Zeppelin performances from Theatre Olympia in Paris in 1969, the Royal Albert Hall in 1970, Madison Square Garden in 1973, Earls Court in 1975 and Knebworth in 1979 for a career-spanning DVD collection that showcased Zeppelin in all their live glory.
 The massive project featured a spectacular cross-section of their best material and performances from each era.
 The collection also included a smattering of other TV and in-studio appearances as well as old interviews and incidental footage.

 Zeppelin rewarded their long-patient fans with a stellar piece of work, and the fans in turn rewarded the band with their continuing loyalty.
-The DVD was an enormous success both critically and commercially, reaching No. 1 in many countries across the world and being certified 13 times Platinum by the RIAA in America.
-Echoing the sentiments of almost every professional reviewer, Rolling Stone called the ‘Led Zeppelin’ DVD "one of the best rock documentaries ever made" and "the Holy Grail of heavy metal."
+The DVD was an enormous success both critically and commercially, reaching No. 1 in many countries across the world and being certified 13-times platinum in America.
+Echoing the sentiments of almost every professional reviewer, Rolling Stone called the Led Zeppelin DVD "one of the best rock documentaries ever made" and "the Holy Grail of heavy metal."